 - An outdoor mall with the camera in a static position in daytime lighting with close background structures and moderate human foot traffic, both close-up and at a distance. - An outdoor ocean pier with the camera in a static position in extremely intense lighting conditions (direct intense late afternoon sunlight with high reflectance off of the ocean) with both long shots of activity on a beach and close-up activity of human foot traffic and amusement park structures on the pier. - The interior of an outside facing glass elevator with the camera in a static position and the elevator smoothly rising 15 floors from a low light position (e.g., tree-shielded street level) to more intense lighting as the elevator ascended above the tree line. - Traveling on a canyon road with the camera mounted in the bed of a pickup truck for 30 minutes at speeds ranging from 0-40 mph under all daylight ranges of lighting (low shaded light to intense direct sun). - Same as #4, except at night on a busy well lit street (Sunset Blvd.
 In Los Angeles), and on a freeway traveling at speeds from 0-60 mph. - A USC Football game within the Los Angeles Coliseum from both static and moving positions in daytime lighting, with extreme close-ups of moving people and massive crowd scenes (40-60 thousand people). - An indoor rock concert in a theatre (Duran Duran) from a static position under a variety of extreme lighting conditions in the midst of an active crowd, slightly above average head level. - Two artistic projects were done in collaboration with the UCLA Digital Media Arts Department and the USC School of Fine Arts.
 The UCLA project involved the capture of dancers performing around the 360-degree field of view of the camera.
 Significant postproduction work took place to display the panoramic capture within an immersive theatre that incorporated live dancers in a mixed reality installation.
-The USC project involved building a circular fish tank around the camera with live tropical fish swimming within and a coral reef photo serving as background on the outermost tank wall.
+The USC project has now evolved into a full course entitled "Visual Arts and Technology" (FA 336) and represents collaboration between the USC School of Engineering and School of Fine Arts.
+The first project to come from this collaboration involved building a circular fish tank around the camera with live tropical fish swimming within and a coral reef photo serving as background on the outermost tank wall.
 The users wore an HMD that helped to create the illusion of being immersed within the swimming fish environment for one minute.
 Following this sequence, the coral reef photo background was manually removed to reveal the activity in the laboratory where the capture occurred creating a dramatic "breaking of the illusion" effect.
-This application also served as an early test for a future project in which the panoramic camera will be placed within a sealed Plexiglas tube and lowered into a very large commercial aquarium exhibit.
+This scenario also served as an early test for our continued efforts to create a future project in which the panoramic camera would be placed within a sealed Plexiglas tube and lowered into a very large commercial aquarium exhibit.
+(We have just learned that we will be able to conduct this shoot within a smaller aquarium maintained by a Redondo Beach Oceanic Conservation Society.)
+The FA 336 course is now in it's third year and continues to evolve the model of getting art students into the IMSC lab to experiment with concepts for panoramic capture and delivery.
+The Spring 2003 course was highlighted by a series of panoramic captures from the roof of the Standard Hotel in downtown Los Angeles from a variety of provocative camera positions.
+These captures lead to an exhibition of student pieces from the course and the creation of the "PanoChamber" which was unveiled at the exhibition (Figure 1).